caru/StenoTutor/README.md

 Features
 --------
 * Smart word selection, slower-typed words show up more often.
-* Optional basic Word dictation via speech synthesis
+* Optional basic Word dictation via speech synthesis, can be enabled in data/session.properties.
-* Speech syntesis powered stats and new level announcements
+* Speech syntesis powered stats and new level announcements, can be disabled.
+* QWERTY/steno on-screen keyboard, with next chord highlighting (currently only monochrome and only shows first chord for words that require multiple strokes).
+You can disable on-screen keyboard, querty keys and next chord highlighting.
 * Blacklist specific words (press CONTROL to blacklist the current word), which is saved on disk at each new addition.
 * Pause/resume current lesson with TAB key.
 You can resume with any key or chord, and the stroke will be printed in the input buffer.
 * Display: next chord, next word, input buffer, input chord, current word last-x-average wpm, session wpm, level, timer, total unlocked words, worst word and worst word WPM.